phaul1/nexus-setup/README.md

 ## To link to your Node to Nexus Account

-Create an account at app.nexus.xyz.
+Create an account at https://app.nexus.xyz.

 Click ``Node`` then click ``+ Add Node`` then click ``Add CLI Node``